harlows/TERTL509/modules/introduction/what-is-literacy.md

 **Literacy** is the broadest concept, referring to the foundational ability to understand, interpret, and produce information within a specific context.
 That information may be in the form of written text, music, art, or any other way of encoding.
 Literacy serves as the basis for developing competencies and skills.

 **Competence** is a subset of literacy, representing a specific set of skills and contextual understanding to apply knowledge effectively in real-world scenarios.
-Competence is dynamic, requiring not only technical ability but also judgment, communication, and problem-solving.
+Competence is dynamic, requiring not only technical ability but also judgement, communication, and problem-solving.

 **Skills** are the most specific and practical element, representing the very specific technical abilities or techniques used to perform tasks.
 While skills are essential teachable components, they gain significance when practiced within the broader context of competence and guided by the framework provided by literacy.